lingui/js-lingui/website/docs/tutorials/react-patterns.md

 # Common i18n patterns in React

-Following page describes the most common i18n patterns in React.
-It's a follow-up to [tutorial](/docs/tutorials/react.md) with practical examples.
+This page describes the most common i18n patterns in React.
+It's a follow-up to the [tutorial](/docs/tutorials/react.md) with practical examples.
 See the [API reference](/docs/ref/react.md) for detailed information about all components.

 ## Macros